 ES = induced voltage in the rotor circuit.

-For simplicity and an easy analysis, the rotor circuit is referred towards stator by the transformation ratio method.
-Let the referred values of rotor resistance and reactance are "R21 and X21".
+For simplicity and an easy analysis, the rotor circuit is referred towards the stator by the transformation ratio method.
+Let the referred values of rotor resistance and reactance be "R21 and X21".
 The complete equivalent circuit of the induction motor becomes as shown in Figure 3.
 Thus, the circuit parameters of induction motors are: